maxall41/cylinder/README.md

 hashbrown which is a hasmap library that supports `#![no_std]` so you will need to import `hashbrown` into your code to use the hashmap.
 Note that hashbrown when used in a `#![no_std]` enviroment requires that you configure a global allocator with the `alloc` package for example with the `embedded-alloc` package.
 ---
+## Examples:

+You can find examples in the `examples/` directory in the git repo

+---
 ## Installation: